EpocDotFr/protohackers/README.md

 ## Configuration

-Forward port `64444` from your router to your computer.
+Forward port `64444` from your router to your computer for both TCP and UDP.

 ## Usage